 Westing accepts only the brightest and best of students, so long as they also have one problem: a diagnosis of the terminal Peter Pan Virus (PPV.)
 Noah is one such case.
 As he wrestles to deal with the drastically shortened timeline of his life and the mandatory separation from his family and former friends, Noah finds something unexpected: love.
 The problem?
 He’s supposed to be in love with his girlfriend, Alice.
 Instead, he’s head-over-heels for the erratic boy who runs a secret club.
-The more time they spend together, the less certain Noah is about Zach’s feelings.
-As his friends become sicker, and … Continue reading
+The more time they spend together, … Continue reading →

 If you’ve been following The Story Sanctuary for a while, you’ve probably heard me gush about a couple of books I read recently and really enjoyed.
 Here, as part of an Irish Banana Blog Tour, is the author of those books, graciously answering my pesky fangirl questions….

 About Emil Ostrovski

 Rather than give you a witty, self-deprecating account of the trials and tribulations of my twenty-five year old, suburban, upper-middle class, went-to-a-girl’s-liberal-arts-college life, I’ll admit that I haven’t really done anything much worth reading about.